openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 A third option for creating your system is to use the Gromacs setup tools.
 They produce a :file:`gro` file containing the coordinates and a :file:`top` file containing the topology.
 OpenMM can load these exactly as it did the AMBER files.
 This is shown in the following script.
-It can be found in OpenMM’s :file:`examples` folder with the name :file:`simulateGromacs.py`.
+It can be found in OpenMM’s :file:`python-examples` folder with the name :file:`simulateGromacs.py`.

 .. samepage::